-Baraza has a total of 30 villas but the resort is designed superbly to afford guests a high level of privacy with each villa having its own plunge pool which is screened by mature gardens.
+Baraza has a total of 30 villas and is designed superbly to afford guests a high level of privacy with each villa having its own plunge pool, screened by mature gardens.
 The villas are luxuriously fitted with Zanzibari touches to reflect the island's rich heritage and Swahili architecture.
 A number of the villas have a second bedroom with twin beds which make them an excellent choice for families whilst the beach front villas are popular with honeymooners and those looking for a romantic escape.
-Baraza is highly-regarded for its service which is attentive yet discreet as well as offering wonderful dining options with dinner served in a variety of settings.
+Baraza has won multiple awards and is highly-regarded for its service, which is attentive yet discreet, as well as offering wonderful dining options with dinner served in a variety of settings.

 When to go

 Situated only 6° south of the equator, Zanzibar enjoys ideal holiday weather.
 Temperatures average between 24°C and 27°C throughout the year with 7-9 hours of sunshine per day.

 There are 2 rainy seasons: Acute, brief showers, lasting about an hour in the morning occur for a couple of weeks during November.
 The rains last slightly longer in April and May, but even then it does not rain every day.
 These rains replenish the Island and are often referred to as the “Green Season”.